Part 3 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 Welcome to part 3 of our ultimate guide for new World of Warcraft players.
 In this post, we are going to look at the World of Warcraft user interface (or UI for short).

-If you missed one of the previous guides, feel free to read them here: Part 1 – Cost, Account Setup and Selecting a Realm, Part 2 – Creating Your Character.
+If you missed one of the previous guides, feel free to read them here:

-One of the most confusing parts about starting to play World of Warcraft is the user interface (UI for short).
-What is a user interface?
-Simply put, the UI is the collection of buttons, bars, and images on your screen.
+Simply put, the user interface — or UI — includes the collection of buttons, bars, and images on your screen.
 It is important to understand the layout of the UI because it is the way you will interact with your character, friends, and everything in World of Warcraft.

 Let’s jump right in!